LeaVerou/brep/README.md

 [^robustness]: Opposite of error-proneness.
 How hard is it to make mistakes?
 This includes both syntax errors or writing syntax that behaves differently than what you expect.

-[^crlf]: This refers to support for strings that can spread across multiple lines in your bafr script.
+[^crlf]: This refers to support for strings that can spread across multiple lines in your brep script.
 You can always include line breaks by using `\n` to represent them.

 The docs below will show TOML and YAML, and it’s up to you what you prefer.